 The clue that you should create a function template is, as you might suspect, if you find you’re creating a number of functions that look identical except that they are dealing with different types.
 The classic example of a function template is a sorting function.
 However, a function template is useful in all sorts of places, as demonstrated in the first example that follows.
 The second example shows a function template used with containers and iterators.

-Here’s a test program, that includes the use of the Standard Library complex number type:
+Here’s a test program, that includes the use of the Standard Library complex number type by using the previous code.

 As a simple but very useful example, consider the following: